varnish/varnish-wiki/source/content/tutorials/wordpress/index.rst

 WordPress with Varnish
 ======================

-if you have a WordPress site and want to implement a caching solution.
+If you have a WordPress site and want to implement a caching solution.
 Depending on the amount if traffic on your and the complexity of your WordPress theme, performance maybe lagging.
 Varnish Cache is your recommended solution.